declarejs/declarejs/README.md

 ### Other features
 - Clean, readable syntax
-- Class templates for minimizing redundancy
+- Class templates for minimal redundancy
 - User-defined datatypes
 - Has shorthand option for faster coding
 - No references to "prototype"
 - No spaghetti code
 - No other files required to start
-- It's less than 8K!
+- Less than 8K!

 ## Sample